Table of Contents

 You can easily know what products you sell in a certain geographical region.
 Simply use the location filter when generating a sales by product report.

-Navigate to Locations filter in order to filter out sales by city or province.
+Navigate to Locations filter to filter out sales by city or province.
 Use the filter in the Sales section to filter out data by country.

 You can also get a live view of your sales geography by utilizing a Live View analytics option default Shopify provides.
 It shows orders and visitors on a global 3D map in almost real time.